Porter Moss: Memphis Red Sox

 Over the winter of 1937, the Cincinnati Tigers were sold to the owners of the Memphis Red Sox.
-The team was dissolved and several of the Tiger's player including Moss were retained by the Red Sox.
+The team was dissolved and several of the Tigers' players, including Moss, were retained by the Red Sox.
 Moss would start eight games for the Red Sox against professional negro league teams and win four and lose three of them.
 He maintained a rate of six strikeouts per nine innings and was credited with the earning the save in two games.
 Memphis, with the infusion of talent from Cincinnati, won the Negro American League first half championship.
 Moss was once more selected to the East-West Game and also to the North-South Games.
 He would pitch all nine innings of the second game of the Negro American League Championship against the Atlanta Black Crackers.
 The Black Crackers scored six runs against Moss, but the Red Sox still won by a score of 11 to 6.
 Memphis and Atlanta would only play two games before the series was cancelled.
 Based on Memphis winning both games prior to the cancellation of the championship series the league would award the Negro American League Championship to Memphis at their winter meeting.

 Moss continued to play baseball after the Negro American League's season ended.
 In both the winter of 1937 and the winter of 1938 he was active in the California Winter League.
 Playing for the Philadelphia Royal Giants in 1938, Moss went 3 - 0 and had the best record in the league.

 Moss's performance in 1939 was his worst performance since his rookie season.
 He lost three of the three games he started against teams in the professional leagues and his earned run average ballooned to 7.36.
 He was once again elected to the West All-Star team, but as in 1938 he would not play in the game.
 The Red Sox finished the 1939 season in last place.

 It is unclear what Porter Moss was doing during the 1940 season since there is no Negro League records of him pitching that year.
 Immigration records show that in January 1941 Moss sailed to Miami from Havana, Cuba.
 Sailing with him was James Bell, Sam Bankhead, and Quincy Barbee.
 All three of these players were known to have played overseas during this period.